 Gloomhaven provides a persistent world of permanent choices without the restriction of only being able to play with the same people time and again.
 It does this by focusing on the stories of individual characters instead of an over-arching linear plot.

 New classes will become available to play when players meet certain conditions in the game.
 If you want spoil yourself on the surprise, or you just really want to check out more amazing artwork, click here to see what else you'll be getting, or if you want to get a detailed look at the miniatures, you can check out all the original sculpts by clicking here (also full of spoilers).

 (Note that all depictions of miniatures are digitally modified pictures of the original physical sculpts.)

-In the proud tradition of slaying helpless rats, I have decided that to reward Game Steward customers of the Gloomhaven project, I will graduate to a slightly more formidable - but equally prolific - foe: the animated skeleton.
+In the proud tradition of slaying helpless rats, I have decided that to reward backers of the Gloomhaven project, I will graduate to a slightly more formidable - but equally prolific - foe: the animated skeleton.

 Isaac is the driving force behind Cephalofair Games, which published its first game, Forge War, last April.
 Isaac also designed and developed the game.

 Isaac graduated last December with a physics PhD, but, with the success of Forge War, he is now designing and publishing games full time.
 It's turned out pretty well for him so far.

 Josh McDowell started playing board games after his wife encouraged him to find an inexpensive hobby.
 The joke is on her, as that encouragement turned into an expansive collection and regular schedule of playing games with his friends.
 He turned to his graphic design prowess to offset the costs and is now completely engrossed in all things board games.
 He lives in Indiana with his wife and three young children, gamers in the making.